 The Snake Plant also filters some nasty but common household toxins (namely formaldehyde, trichloroethylene and benzene) from the air.

 Want to try a snake plant or two in your room?
-You can buy a snake plant in a 6 inch pot from this page on Amazon.
+You can buy a snake plant from this page on Amazon.

 4. Aloe Vera

 Listed as one of NASA’s top air-improving plants, the fantastic Aloe vera works much like the Snake Plant—it emits oxygen at night, making for a more restful slumber.